coderefinery/2020-10-20-online/right_column.md

   that might be published.
 The most common way to ask questions is written, and anyone can feel comfortable using this.
-Breakout rooms, where all of the hands-on work and most discussion happens, is always private and unrecorded.
+Breakout rooms, where all of the hands-on work and most discussion happens, are always private and unrecorded.

 * **I can't register/didn't make it past the waiting list, and I would like to follow the streams myself.**  We don't yet know if we will